Configuring and managing templates for Azure Information Protection

 You can manually convert templates, as explained in the later section, To convert templates to labels, and then rename them if you want.
 Or they are converted automatically for you if your default Azure Information Protection policy was recently created and the Azure Rights Management service for your tenant was activated at that time.

-Templates that are archived display as unavailable in the Azure Information Protection - Labels blade.
+Templates that are archived display as unavailable in the Azure Information Protection - Labels pane.
 These templates cannot be selected for labels but they can be converted to labels.

 Considerations for templates in the Azure portal